Andrew Clarkin

 Andrew Sylvester Clarkin (1891 – 23 November 1955) was an Irish Fianna Fáil politician.

 Biography

 Born in Mullingar, County Westmeath, Clarkin was the son of Andrew Clarkin and Rose Anne Corrigan.

-He stood for election to Dáil Éireann as a Fianna Fáil candidate for the Dublin South constituency at the 1944 general election but was unsuccessful.
-He was elected to Seanad Éireann by the Administrative Panel at the 1944 Seanad election.
+He stood for election to Dáil Éireann as a Fianna Fáil candidate for Dublin South at the 1944 general election but was unsuccessful.
+He was elected to Seanad Éireann on the Administrative Panel at the 1944 Seanad election.
 He was re-elected to the Seanad at the 1948, 1951 and 1954 Seanad elections on the Industrial and Commercial Panel.
-He was an unsuccessful candidate at the 1952 Dublin North–West by-election.
-He died in 1955 during the 8th Seanad.
+He was an unsuccessful candidate at the 1952 Dublin North-West by-election.
+He died in 1955 while serving in the 8th Seanad.

 He served as Lord Mayor of Dublin from 1951 to 1953.